Matthew Stevens: 2016/2017

-Stevens lost 1–4 to Neil Robertson in the last 16 of the Riga Masters.
-At the UK Championship, he beat James Cahill 6–1, Michael White 6–4, and Joe Perry 6–2, but his run ended with a 2–6 loss to Ronnie O'Sullivan.
-He was knocked out 2–5 by Daniel Wells in the second round of the China Open, and failed to qualify for the World Championship for the second year in a row, after falling 8–10 to Lee Walker in the first qualifying round.
+At the UK Championship, he beat James Cahill 6–1, Michael White 6–4, and Perry 6–2, but his run ended with a 2–6 loss to O'Sullivan.
+He failed to qualify for the World Championship for the second year in a row, after falling 8–10 to Lee Walker in the first qualifying round.
 His end of season ranking of 55 is the lowest he has finished a season since 1996.

 After 2017

-Stevens reached the semifinal of the 2018 International Championship, having beaten Ding Junhui in the last sixteen.
-He lost the semifinal 9-6 to Mark Allen.
-In the 2019 UK Championship, Stevens beat Mark Selby in the last 16 before losing to Stephen Maguire in the quarterfinals.
+Stevens reached the semifinal of the 2018 International Championship, having beaten Ding in the last sixteen.
+He lost the semifinal 9-6 to Allen.
+In the 2019 UK Championship, Stevens beat Mark Selby in the last 16 before losing to Maguire in the quarter-finals.

-Stevens reached the Fourth Round of the 2020 English Open, where he lost 4-3 to Jak Jones.
-He had a 4-1 win over Ronnie O'Sullivan in the Third Round.
+Stevens qualified for the World Snooker Championship in 2018, 2020, 2022 and 2026, but lost in qualifying all other years to date, including the 2025 World Championship, after a 9–10 defeat in the final round of qualifying to Wu Yize.

-Stevens qualified for the World Snooker Championship in 2018, 2020 and 2022, but lost in qualifying all other years to 2025, including the 2025 World Championship, after a 910 defeat in the final round of qualifying to Wu Yize.
+Stevens qualified for the 2026 World Championships, where he exited in the first round following a defeat to Hawkins.

 Personal life

 Stevens was born in Carmarthen, Wales.
 He attended an all-Welsh-speaking school, Bro Myrddin Welsh Comprehensive School, and is fluent in the Welsh language.
 His career took off after beating Martyn Holloway in the Regal Welsh under 16s regional tournament in Morriston.
-Stevens took a 2–1 victory on the black.

 His father Morrell, who was also his manager, died unexpectedly in 2001.
 He was a close friend of Paul Hunter and was a pallbearer at his funeral.
-He is also a celebrity Texas hold 'em poker player and in 2004 won the UK's richest poker tournament at just 27 years old, beating 16-time World Darts champion Phil Taylor to first place.
-Stevens had only been playing poker for 18 months before his victory.
+He is also a celebrity Texas hold 'em poker player and in 2004 won the UK's richest poker tournament, beating 16-time World Darts champion Phil Taylor to first place.
+Stevens had been playing poker for 18 months before his victory.

 In 2015, Stevens was declared bankrupt and got divorced around the same time.